rapidsai/docs/api.md

 # RAPIDS API Documentation

-Explore documentation for current and previous RAPIDS releases.
-Each project card links to its available documentation versions and related resources.

-Stable
-: Documentation for the current release, recommended for most users.

-Nightly
-: Documentation for the upcoming release, generated from development branches.

-Legacy
-: Documentation for the previous release, retained for reference.
+Below are links to each library's documentation by release.
+Latest docs are built from the current development branch and may describe unreleased changes.

 ## RAPIDS APIs